-This appendix summarizes a study of the differential encoder originally adopted by the US DoD ARTM project and the RCC and incorporated into the IRIG 106 for Feher's Quadrature Phase Shift Keying (FQPSK)-B modulation.
+This appendix summarizes a study of the differential encoder originally adopted by the US DoD ARTM project and the RCC and incorporated into the IRIG 106 for FQPSK-B modulation.
 The study, performed by Mr. Robert Jefferis of the TYBRIN Corporation, was prompted by inquiries from industry representatives who were concerned that this particular differential code was not associated with commercial telecommunication standards and the fact that manufacturers had experienced confusion over correct implementation.
-The study results shown in this appendix prove the code to be robust, reliable, and applicable to SOQPSK-TG as well as FQPSK-B and FQPSK-JR.32
+The study results shown in this appendix prove the code to be robust, reliable, and applicable to SOQPSK-TG as well as FQPSK-B and FQPSK-JR.31

 This appendix is organized along the following structure.
 Section B.2 describes the need for differential encoding.
 Section B.3 explains the IRIG-106 differential code for OQPSK.
 Section B.4 demonstrates differential code's invariance with respect to constellation rotation.
 Section B.5 shows the differential decoder to be self-synchronizing.
 Section B.6 reviews the differential decoder's error propagation characteristics.
 Section B.7 analyzes a recursive implementation of the differential code.
 Section B.8 describes use of this code with frequency modulator-based SOQPSK transmitters.
-Section B.9 provides a summary of the findings.
 A description of the implementation of the entire coding and decoding process can be seen at B.10 to this appendix.